Managing Loki labels and structured metadata

 label.pattern

-is nothing but Logback's pattern layout, which means it supports MDC:
+is nothing but Logback's pattern layout.

 Adding dynamic labels using Markers